DABSquared/DABSquaredPushNotificationsBundle/README.md

   Auto-manage badge numbers.
 WORKING, NEEED TO ADD DOCUMENTATION FOR HOW TO SUPPORT.

 V1.1:
-  Full Support for all types of Device Push Notifications
+  Safari Push Notifications - WORKING

 V2.0:
+  All other device push notifications working.
   Push Notification read receipts and statistics like UrbanAirship.